Who we are. What we stand for. Our vision. Our purpose. Commitment to the cause. Employee alignment. Measuring impact.

 - Codify, measure, and measure again.
 While it may be difficult to capture your culture or strategy in words, sharing a consistent description is the best way to gain alignment and agreement at scale.
 A consistent description also allows for tracking over time, to see how employees identify with and feel about the organization’s culture and level of success against strategic goals.

-Does this topic resonate with you?
-Reach out to us here with comments or questions – we love to hear more about what is on your mind!
+How do you define culture, engagement, and strategy within your organization?
+Reach out to us here – we love to hear more about what is on your mind!

 The culture factor: essential guide to determining your organization’s current culture and shaping it to fit your strategy, HBR, January-February 2018 issue